strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 If the reassignment is complete, `--verify` also removes any replication quotas (`--throttle`) that are in effect.
 Unless removed, throttles will continue to affect the cluster even after the reassignment has finished.

-To summarise, a typical reasignment might look like this:
+To summarise, a typical reassignment might look like this:

 1. Start the reassignment: `kafka-reassign-partitions.sh --execute --throttle 5000000 ...`
 2. Observe a growing lag
 3. Increase the throttle: `kafka-reassign-partitions.sh --execute --throttle 8000000 ...`
-4. Maybe now the lag is falling, but too slowly to expect the reassingment to be complete within a tolerable time.
+4. Maybe now the lag is falling, but too slowly to expect the reassignment to be complete within a tolerable time.
-5. So increase the throttle agin: `kafka-reassign-partitions.sh --execute --throttle 10000000 ...`
+5. So increase the throttle again: `kafka-reassign-partitions.sh --execute --throttle 10000000 ...`
 6. Check for completion: `kafka-reassign-partitions.sh --verify ...`, but it's not complete.
 7. Check for completion: `kafka-reassign-partitions.sh --verify ...`, this time the reassignment is complete, so this invocation will have removed the throttle.